hbctraining/DGE_workshop/lessons/03_DGE_QC_analysis.md

 ## Mov10 quality assessment and exploratory analysis using DESeq2

+Now that we have a good understanding of the QC steps normally employed for RNA-seq, let's implement them for the Mov10 dataset we are going to be working with.

 ### Transform normalized counts using the rlog transformation

 **To improve the distances/clustering for the PCA and heirarchical clustering visualization methods**, we need to moderate the variance across the mean by applying the rlog transformation to the normalized counts.

-The rlog transformation of the normalized counts is only necessary for these visualization methods during this quality assessment.
+> The rlog transformation of the normalized counts is only necessary for these visualization methods during this quality assessment.
 We will not be using these tranformed counts downstream.

 ```r
 ### Transform counts for data visualization